trendct-data/occupation-wages-states/stories/story_WA.md

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category in Washington was among <span class='occ_title_em'>Helpers, construction trades, all other</span>.
+The biggest decline for any job category in Washington was among <span class='occ_title_em'>helpers, construction trades, all other</span>.
 In 2004, there were 1,470 employees.
 But by 2015, that figure declined 94.56 percent to 80.

 The jobs that had gained the most employees was slaughterers and meat packers.
 There were 3,967 percent more workers in 2015 as compared to 2004.
 Overall, the total number of workers grew from 30 to 1,220 in Washington.